VectorSpaceHQ/Cave/README.rst

 ThermostatSet
 ----------------
 This table provides the current directive for the thermostat(s).
+The server writes to this table and the thermostat reads from it.

 timeStamp, moduleID, targetTemp, targetMode, expiryTime, entryNo